 Hello there, and welcome to Hitter List, where every week throughout the season I’ll be flawlessly ranking the top 150 hitters in baseball.

-This season is very, very weird for a lot of different reasons.
-Most notable is that just 60 regular season games are taking place.
+This season is going to be very, very weird for a lot of different reasons.
+Most notable is that just 60 regular season games will be taking place.
 While that may be a merciful change for fans of the Baltimore Orioles, it’s an unprecedented and confounding one for fantasy managers, who are left to figure out how this might affect player values.
 After all, fewer games means a smaller sample size, which introduces more randomness into the equation.
-Compounding this is the fact that the National League has implemented the DH this year, and COVID-19 could claim a player at any time for at least a quarter of the season.
+Compounding this is the fact that the National League will be implementing the DH this year, and the virus could claim a player at any time for at least a quarter of the season.
 It’s a lot to factor in, and nobody truly knows how any of it will impact how we should approach roster construction.
+But here are some quick thoughts on how I think these changes might impact things on the hitting end as far as rotisserie leagues are concerned:

 - Stolen bases: Those who followed Hitter List last year know that I love me some stolen bases.
 My reasoning is pretty straightforward — they’ve been about as scarce over the past three years as they’ve been during any similar time period in the last 40 years.
 Obviously they’re not the end-all-be-all, but if we’re talking about players in a vacuum, I think it’s always really helpful to grab a guy who can chip in for the category.
 Now, truth be told, I’ve softened on this stance a good bit over the past year.
 But I will say this: In a 60-game season, I believe the value of a hitter with elite speed increases.
 Why?
 Because I think you’re more likely to luck into some surprise homers than you are some surprise stolen bases.
 Consider this: Two months into the 2019 season, Joc Pederson, Derek Dietrich, and Eddie Rosario were all in the top 10 in the league for home runs.
 But among the stolen base leaders, only Kevin Kiermaier registers as a surprising name — and even he always flashed above-average speed.
 I don’t think you would really blink if someone with middling power like Amed Rosario or Whit Merrifield popped nine homers this year.
 But I don’t think you’re as likely to back into above-average steals output from low-tier speedsters like Rougned Odor or Marcus Semien.
 It’s purely a theory, but I think locking down elite speed will be as important as ever this year.